 For those traveling without a car, the process is the same.
 If you’re arriving by bus, you will get off the bus right at the ferry ticket office.

-While you wait to board the ferry, there is a nice waiting area under a large white tarp in the dock loading area.
+While you wait to board the ferry, there is a waiting area under a large white tarp in the dock loading area.

 When they start loading the ferry, you will follow the foot passenger line to board the ferry.
 You’ll show the ticket to the ferry attendant and then board the boat.